 • The number of offers issued each round depends on how many places are available in that program for that intake.

-You may list up to five degree-preferences in your application.
+You may list up to three degree-preferences in your application.
 This increases your chance of receiving an offer to study at UNSW.

 To maintain applicant equity and improve access for high-quality students, a grouped offer round process applies to all our undergraduate programs.
 Offers made in each round reflect program capacity.
 Applications submitted before the application deadline for a specific grouped offer round will be ranked based on academic merit and offers will be made to the top-ranked applicants.